noahleft/serialization/README.md

  > 1. ❌ pointer referencing: user need to record the relationship on IDL model.
 A general solution is indexing.
  > 2. ✅ cross version: protocl buffer support the cross version natively
  > 3. ✅ development: with well-defined IDL model, no extra work needed.
  > 4. ⚠️ inheritance: user need to record the base-derived relationship on IDL model
  > 5. ❌ memory consumption: Extra O(n) space required.
 ProtoBuf needs to **translate** the target data to required IDL model.
  >> The modification on the generated code is not recommended in ProtoBuf documentation.

+ 4. ProtoBuf+Tracking (Implemented by Indexing shared object)
+ > - Define the IDL model in ProtoBuf format. **And indexing shared object by developer.** Then, translate the target data to the IDL model.
+ > 1. ⚠️ pointer referencing: the relationship is indexed as shared object on IDL model.
+ > 2. ✅ cross version: protocl buffer support the cross version natively
+ > 3. ❌ development: indexing requires expert maintenace.
+Especially on the question "how many shared objects in your program?"
+ > 4. ⚠️ inheritance: user need to record the base-derived relationship on IDL model
+ > 5. ❌ memory consumption: Extra O(n) space required.
+ProtoBuf needs to **translate** the target data to required IDL model.
+ >> The modification on the generated code is not recommended in ProtoBuf documentation.